Edgewater, Chicago: Revival

 Uptown's affluence declined in the 1950s, as Chicago's suburbs were developed and opened, absorbing some of Uptown's families, both middle and upper class.
 With the flight of some residents came disrepair and crime for what once was one of the most affluent districts of the city.
 At the same time, with the extension of Lake Shore Drive to Hollywood Ave. in the 1950s, into the 1970s, highrise condominium developments along Edgewater's lakefront took off, and Andersonville was seeking to promote its unique heritage.

 In 1980, the Chicago City Council and local business owners orchestrated a revival for the Edgewater community.
 Edgewater was separated from Uptown and once again called itself its own community.
 New businesses came into the community, older buildings were refurbished, and homes touched up to harken back to Edgewater's past.
 Since 2000, there have been several new additions to the neighborhood, including The Clarovista, Edgewater Glen, and Catalpa Gardens condominium developments.
-This neighborhood of Chicago is also well known for its antique shops as the Edgewater Antique Mall, Broadway Antique Market, and Brownstone Antiques all call the Edgewater area their home.
+This neighborhood of Chicago is also well known for its antique shops, as the Broadway Antique Market and Brownstone Antiques call the Edgewater area their home.

 Neighborhoods

-Edgewater consists of several tight-knit neighborhoods.
+Edgewater consists of several neighborhoods.
 In the southwest quadrant is Andersonville.
 North of it is Magnolia Glen and Edgewater Glen—and Edgewater Beach is located in the eastern part of the neighborhood, the portion of the community that borders the lake, east of the elevated tracks of the Red Line.